MrGauz/VorishkaBot/README.md

 # VorishkaBot2.0

+> 🦺 This project is currently under construction.
+The stable version is available [here](https://github.com/MrGauz/VorishkaBot/tree/1.0).

 ## Running the bot

-> You will need to have Python and pip installed.

 1. Install the dependencies with ``pip install -r requirements.txt``
 2. Create a ``.env`` file (see [``.env.example``](./.env.example)) and fill in the values